Farm Worker - Job opportunities Alternative titles

-A driver's licence, especially a heavy vehicle licence, is useful.
+A driver's licence is useful, especially a heavy vehicle licence.

 Although there are no specific secondary educational requirements, it is useful to have at least NCEA Level 2 in subjects such as agriculture, horticulture, workshop technology, maths, English and science.